albfan/miraclecast/README.md

         > psp-scan

  5. Apart from list, or show info with peer &lt;mac&gt; there's nothing useful here by now.
+For a Q&D see [Using as peer](https://github.com/albfan/miraclecast/issues/4)

+## UIBC

+> The User Input Back Channel (UIBC) is an optional WFD feature that when implemented facilitates communication of user inputs to a User Interface, present at the WFD Sink, to the WFD Source.

+To use it just add `--uibc` on `miracle-sinkctl` startup.
+Single mouse events and key events are implemented.

 ## Autocompletion